travier/fedora-sysexts/README.md

 - openh264: OpenH264 library from CISCO and support for Firefox
 - python: Python 3
 - semanage: Python 3 plus SELinux utilities that require Python
+- tools: Various tools that I like to have on my host

 ## Using